fluxcd/multi-tenancy/README.md

 This repository serves as a starting point for a multi-tenant cluster managed with Git, Flux and Kustomize.

 I'm assuming that a multi-tenant cluster is shared by multiple teams.
-The cluster wide operations are performed by the cluster administrator while the namespace scoped operations are performed by various teams each with its own Git repository.
+The cluster wide operations are performed by the cluster administrators while the namespace scoped operations are performed by various teams each with its own Git repository.
 That means a team member, that's not a cluster admin, can't create namespaces, custom resources definitions or change something in another team namespace.